 Location.
 Touch for map.
 Marker is in this post office area: Greensburg IN 47240, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
 Civil War General John T. Wilder (approx. 5˝ miles away); The Naegel Building (approx. 5.7 miles away); Donnell -V.- State, 1852 (approx. 5.7 miles away); Colonel Thomas Hendricks / Elizabeth Trimble Hendricks (approx. 5.7 miles away); Decatur County All Wars Memorial (approx. 5.8 miles away); Decatur County Civil War Memorial (approx. 5.8 miles away); Spanish American War Veterans (approx. 5.8 miles away); Decatur County Court House (approx. 5.8 miles away).
 Touch for a list and map of all markers in Greensburg.

 Regarding Escape of Caroline, 1847.
 The man that seized them did so to collect the $500 bounty advertised by Caroline's owner.
 In today's dollars that is more than $15,000.

 Related markers.
 Click here for a list of markers that are related to this marker.
 To better understand the relationship, study each marker in the order shown.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on July 19, 2011, by Al Wolf of Veedersburg, Indiana.
-This page has been viewed 676 times since then and 35 times this year.
+This page was last revised on October 31, 2020.
+It was originally submitted on July 19, 2011, by Al Wolf of Veedersburg, Indiana.
+This page has been viewed 830 times since then and 145 times this year.
+It was the Marker of the Week October 25, 2020.
 Photos: 1, 2, 3, 4, 5, 6. submitted on July 19, 2011, by Al Wolf of Veedersburg, Indiana. • Bill Pfingsten was the editor who published this page.